• Skip to primary navigation

 I highly recommend to initially follow some recipes, rather than making adjustments.
 Find a trusted website for instant pot recipes, and then follow along.
 Feel free to ask questions, so you can be successful with your initial recipes.

 Check out this post for 10 Easy Instant Pot Recipes for new owners.
-I have 130+ tried and tested Instant Pot Recipes, do check them out.
 Leave a comment on the recipe or on any social media channel.
 I always respond to questions/comments.

 Check out other Instant Pot Resources